UCT-MARiS/aquacosm1D/README.md

 ## Acknowledgements
-This work was partly funded by an anonymous donor as part of the Whales and Climate Research Program (https://www.whalesandclimate.org/), as well as from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 862923.
+This work was partly funded by an anonymous donor as part of the Whales and Climate Research Program [https://www.whalesandclimate.org/], as well as from the European Union’s Horizon 2020 research and innovation programme under the project AtlantECO (grant agreement No 862923).